notduncansmith/seam/README.md

 }
 ```

-All messages are encoded as JSON, digested with SHA512, signed (*ed25519*), and wrapped in an **envelope** with the signing user's public key.
+All messages are encoded as JSON, digested with SHA512, signed with the `sign` construction (*ed25519*), and wrapped in an **envelope** with the signing user's public key.

 ```json
 {